dragonnn/efmt/README.md

 ### Performance

 The use of micro-benchmarks is usually problematic.
 Nevertheless, the trends can be recognised very well.
-The following table shows a comparison of `tfmt` with `core::fmt` using a few examples. tfmt is significantly smaller and also much faster than `core::fmt`.
-Another difference is that `tfmt` does not contain a panicking branch.
+The following table shows a comparison of `efmt` with `core::fmt` using a few examples. efmt is significantly smaller and also much faster than `core::fmt`.
+Another difference is that `efmt` does not contain a panicking branch.
 This can be an important difference for embedded systems.
 The high memory requirement of `core::fmt` in connection with floats is astonishing.
 The strong fluctuations in the required cycles are also surprising.